LT-LIDER/LT-LIDER/Chapter 15/Activities.md

 *Further links and resources available in the Chapter.*

-## Exercises: Accessing the Python open-source ecosystem to complete language-oriented AI use cases
+## Activity 1: Accessing the Python open-source ecosystem to complete language-oriented AI use cases

 In this section, we propose a range of language-oriented AI use cases that users can complete using the digital scaffolding introduced in this chapter.
 For using LLMs as coding assistants, we propose the following starting prompt derived from the best-practice prompting strategies discussed in Section 3.2.2.